zzz0906/LeetCode/2021_Jun/Readme.md

 BUT!!!
 I think most efficient way is still binary search.

 The method of using a number and unordered_set to perform the node we have been to is really pretty.

+## Lowest Common Ancestor of a Binary Tree

+236 has done before.
+Review it.
+For each node, iterate through its left and right tree.
+And decide whether its left or right tree contains target nodes!
+It yes, the answer is root; If not, return no-null of them.
+The non-null node means one of the sub-tree contains target nodes and the returned value is the answer.